-8. Student Activities Committee:
+9. Student Activities and Alumni Committee:

 - 1. Supervising the extra-curricular activities for male and female students. - 2.
 Qualifying male and female students to participate in sports, cultural and social events and activities at the university and outside the university. - 3.
-Limiting the number of graduates from the programs and establishing communication networks with them and continuous communication with them in what serves the interests of the department and improves its academic outputs. - 4.
-Submit quarterly and annual reports to head the department. - 5.
+Limiting the number of graduates from the programs and establishing communication networks with them and continuous communication with them in what serves the interests of the department and improves its academic outputs. - 2.
+Communicating with graduates before graduation and setting up a mechanism for communicating with them after graduation. - 3.
+Helping graduates to enter the labor market. - 4.
+Building a comprehensive information base for department graduates that includes their data and means of communicating with them and knowing who got a job opportunity from them and who did not, and constantly updating their data. - 5.
+Submit quarterly and annual reports to head the department. - 6.
 What the department head refers to the committee.

-9. E-Learning and Education Resources Committee:
+10. E-Learning and Education Resources Committee:

-1. View e-learning projects.

-- 2. Holding training programs, seminars and lectures related to spreading the culture of learning. - 3.
+- 1. View e-learning projects. - 2.
+Holding training programs, seminars and lectures related to spreading the culture of learning. - 3.
 Continuous evaluation of the reality of e-learning in the department. - 4.
 Providing technical support and support services in the field of e-learning for faculty members in the department. - 5.
 Update the data for the English language department on the college website. - 6.
 Instructing and guiding faculty members to use smart boards in classrooms. - 7.
 What the department head refers to the committee.